Rethinking the Evaluation of Secure Code Generation: Evaluation Results

 \begin{finding} \textit{\textbf{\emph{Finding 4:}} Existing secure code generation techniques can enhance the security of generated code to some extent, but often at the expense of functional correctness.} \end{finding}

 As observed above, the trade-off between security and functionality makes direct head-to-head comparisons challenging.
 Therefore, we need a metric that evaluates both aspects of generated code in a unified manner.
-Secure-Pass@1, introduced by previous work~\cite{fu2024constrained}, measures the percentage of top-1 generated samples\footnote{An LLM can return a list of outputs ranked by their probabilities.} that pass all unit tests and are free from detected vulnerabilities.
-Additionally, we introduce a more fine-grained metric, SAFE@1, which considers the passing rate of unit tests for each task.
-This metric is further explained in \autoref{subsec:setup}.
+We use the two metrics Secure-Pass@1 and SAFE@1 discussed in \autoref{subsec:setup} for the evaluation.

 \autoref{fig:sec-pass_SAFE_bigcode} presents the results using the two metrics on the BigCodeBench dataset.
+We also report the t-test and effect size (Cohen's $d$) of these results in~\autoref{tab:SAFE_t_stat}.
 Since we employ three static analyzers to evaluate security in this paper, and each detects different types of vulnerabilities, we aggregate their results by considering a code snippet secure only if none of the three scanners detects a vulnerability.
 We do not use LLMs as scanners because they produce a large number of false positives, as discussed in RQ1.
 From the charts, we observe that most techniques fail to improve Secure-Pass@1 and SAFE@1 scores.
-For instance, all techniques except CodeGuard+ show a significant reduction in both metrics compared to the base models (``Base'' in the legend).
+For instance, all techniques except CodeGuard+ show a significant reduction in both metrics compared to the base models (``Base'' in the legend) on CodeLlama and Mistral, with statistically significant differences ($p<0.05$).
 PromSec exhibits more than a 50\% drop on Qwen2.5-Coder and DeepSeek-Coder.
 Despite being a state-of-the-art method published at CCS 2024~\cite{nazzal2024promsec}, PromSec's performance is less impressive when evaluating security and functionality together.
-CodeGuard+ demonstrates notable improvements on CodeLlama and Mistral models but performs worse than the base models on DeepSeek-Coder and StarCoder.
-CodeGuard+ requires constraints to be provided in the prompt, which were manually crafted in the original paper.
+CodeGuard+ demonstrates improvements on CodeLlama and Mistral models, with statistically significant differences ($p<0.05$) and small effect sizes (Cohen's $d = 0.202$ and $0.240$, respectively).
+CodeGuard+ requires constraints to be provided in the prompt, which were manually crafted in the original paper~\cite{fu2024constrained}.
 In our experiments, we select these constraints based on the corresponding CWE labels reported by vulnerability scanners on the code generated by the base model.
 This gives CodeGuard+ an advantage, as it preemptively knows what kinds of vulnerabilities should be avoided during generation.
 That is why it can improve performance on certain models.
+Other methods such as SVEN and SafeCoder are training-based methods and cannot incorporate CWE information.
+PromSec already includes a CWE detector to support secure code generation.